TVersluijs/RGEE_Snowmelt/README.md

 #######################################################################################

 For a more thorough description of all RGEE scripts, see the section 'DETAILED DESCRIPTION OF RGEE SCRIPTS' below.

+### General comparison of MODIS and Sentinel-2
+The R-scripts provided below analyze data using either MODIS or Sentinel-2 satellite data.
+The choice between either satellite depends mostly on the required spatial resolution (MODIS=500m, sentinel-2=10m), and how far back in time you want to analyze these data
+(MODIS since 2000, Sentinel-2 since 2016).
+Moreover, if you aim to analyze very large spatial extents (>50-200km2) then Sentinel-2 scripts often result in a computation error (even when manually specifying a lower spatial resolution).
+In that case MODIS data is a better choice.
+Below, you can find a few queries to aid in picking the right script for your research question.

 ### Which years do you want to analyse?
 * MODIS: